• Skip to primary navigation

 8. Add the Beans and Stock

 To make the chocolate chili, add the kidney beans and stock to the dutch oven.
-If you use a 1 or 2 cup measuring cup as we do, this is a great opportunity for math in practical life.
+If you use a 1 or 2-cup measuring cup as we do, this is an excellent opportunity for math in practical life.
 The child works through adding a total of 3 cups of stock to the pot.

 9. Turn the Heat Up to a Boil